kusimo/blog/README.md

     ]);
 });
 ```
-Navigate to http://127.0.0.1:8000/api/products, because this is an api request, we need top add api root to the URL.
+Navigate to http://127.0.0.1:8000/api/products, because this is a route defined in the routes/api, the /api URI prefix is automatically applied.
 Our browser should display some JSON data.

 ![](./screenshots/laravel-api-example.png)